 prune function calls whose execution time is less than ‹threshold› milliseconds (defaults to 1 ms).

-instrument code in any module, not just those derived from Rosette.
+instrument code in any language, not just those derived from Rosette.

 To illustrate a typical Rosette performance debugging process, consider building a small solver-aided program for verifying optimizations in a toy calculator language.
 First, we define the calculator language, in which programs are lists of operations, and specify its semantics with a simple recursive interpreter: